 Explore the unique charm of Guilin with our professional local guide during this day trip.
 Walk along the peaceful pathways in an ancient village, feeling the atmosphere of rural life stretching back to imperial times, or discover the secret recipe of the locals’ favorite daily dish — Guilin rice noodles.

 Taste this city’s atmosphere, admire the splendid “natural art” in Reed Flute Cave, or walk along the banks of the scenic Two Rivers and Four Lakes water system.
 During this day trip, you’ll witness the unique city of Guilin.

-You’ll also receive a telephone call from your tour guide to let you know the exact collection time for your trip the next day.
+You’ll receive a telephone call from your tour guide before 9:30pm to let you know the exact collection time for your trip the next day.